moabproject/StateraCoin/README.md

 The binaries will be in the `src` folder when you are complete.

 - `cd src`
-- `./staterad --version`
+- `./stanced --version`

 #### Thanks
-Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, StateraCoin Community
+Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, StanceCoin Community

 ### Copypasta for license when editing files

-Hi StateraCoin contributor, thanks for forking and sending back Pull Requests.
+Hi StanceCoin contributor, thanks for forking and sending back Pull Requests.
 Extensive docs about contributing are in the works or elsewhere.
 For now this is the bit we need to get into all the files we touch.
 Please add it to the top of the files, see [src/CryptoNoteConfig.h](https://github.com/turtlecoin/turtlecoin/commit/28cfef2575f2d767f6e512f2a4017adbf44e610e) for an example.

 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers